PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Gaza Nurses After War: Are They Traumatized?](no-link) _2014_ published in _No Journal_
 - [Trauma under Fire: Treating Post-Traumatic Stress Disorder in Sderot](no-link) _2014_ published in _Psychother.
 Politics Int._
 - [Protective Factors Based Model for Screening for Posttraumatic Distress in Adolescents](no-link) _2014_ published in _Child Youth Care Forum_
-- [Trauma, guilt, forgiveness: The victimizer as witness in the cinematic and televisual representations of conflict in Israel](no-link) _2014_ published in _Media War Confl._
 - [Family crisis intervention in war contexts: a case study of a traumatised Palestinian family](no-link) _2014_ published in _Brit.
 J. Guid.
 Couns._
 - [Professionals' Double Exposure in the Shared Traumatic Reality of Wartime: Contributions to Professional Growth and Stress](no-link) _2014_ published in _Br.
 J. Soc.
 Work_
 - [The 1948 <i>mallah</i> of Casablanca: viewing Moroccan (trans) national sentiment through juvenile trauma](no-link) _2014_ published in _J.
 North Afr.
 Stud._